gdrosos/bloat-study-artifact/README.md

   --source data/full/partial_callgraphs --json data/project_dependencies_final.json
 ```

-This script collects for each project the partial call graphs of its source code as well as its dependencies and incrementally merges them to form the stitched graph.
+This script collects for each project the partial call graph of its source code as well as its dependencies and incrementally merges them to form the stitched graph.
 Moreover, it performs a reachability analysis (Section 2.3.3) on the stitched graph to compute the bloat metrics necessary to answer the first research question (described in the first paragraph of Section 2.4 of our paper)
 For each project, it produces two JSON files.
 Specifically: